 The Companies Act, which has been in effect since 2006, allows a company some flexibility with its governance organisation, such as whether to have a board of directors and whether to have a corporate auditor.
 Revisions to the SLRs on 30 December 2009, however, require a listed company to have one or more independent directors or corporate auditors (i.e., outside directors or corporate auditors (as defined below) who are not likely to have a conflict of interest with the company's shareholders).
-If an independent director or corporate auditor has business or other relationships with the company (e.g., if the director or corporate auditor is a main business partner, consultant or a major shareholder of the company), this relationship must be disclosed, and the reasons such a person was appointed as an independent director or corporate auditor must also be provided in the company's corporate governance reports under the SLRs.
-Further, the Companies Act reform bill was passed by the National Diet on 20 June 2014 and will be enacted on 1 May 20154 (the Companies Act as amended by this bill is hereinafter referred to as the Reform Act), and the Reform Act states that if a large public company that is required under the FIEL to submit a securities report does not have an outside director, it must explain the reason for this in its business report and at its annual shareholders' meeting.
-On 5 February 2014, the TSE announced a revision to the SLRs, which requests that listed companies make efforts to elect at least one independent 'director' because, in practice, most listed companies had elected an independent 'corporate auditor'.
+If an independent director or corporate auditor has business or other relationships with the company (e.g., if the director or corporate auditor is a main business partner, consultant or a major shareholder of the company), this relationship must be disclosed, and the reasons the person was appointed as an independent director or corporate auditor must also be provided in the company's corporate governance reports under the SLRs.
+Further, the Companies Act reform bill was enacted on 1 May 2015, and the